chubbyalvin/PalWheel/README.md

 While PalWheel is open:

 - Mouse direction or Right Stick direction selects a slot around the wheel.
+- The configured page button cycles between the currently enabled wheels.
 - The camera is clamped while the wheel is active.
 - Slow Motion can be enabled or disabled from the assignment editor.
 - When multiplayer is detected, PalWheel automatically disables slow motion regardless of the saved setting.